-- The classic Bavarian story Ein Münchener im Himmel (A Man from Munich in Heaven) by Ludwig Thoma has this plot: a grimy patriotic Bavarian working class guy dies from labouring too hard and ascends to heaven, only to realise that not only is it full of stuck-up Prussian snobs, and not only does God put him work for his eternal happiness, but they won't even grant him any beer.
+- The classic Bavarian story Ein Münchener im Himmel (A Man from Munich in Heaven) by Ludwig Thoma has this plot: a grimy patriotic Bavarian working-class guy dies from labouring too hard and ascends to heaven, only to realise that not only is it full of stuck-up Prussian snobs, and not only does God put him to work for his eternal happiness, but they won't even grant him any beer.
 He proceeds to trick them into sending him back to Munich as a celestial messenger to the Bavarian government, from which he promptly deserts to the Hofbräuhaus for all eternity.

 - The short story The Ones Who Walk Away from Omelas features the titular Ones.
-The Ones are people who choose to leave the perfect Utopian city of Omelas of their own free will because Omelas' prosperity is Powered by a Forsaken Child.
+The Ones are people who choose to leave the perfect Utopian city of Omelas of their own free will because Omelas's prosperity is Powered by a Forsaken Child.

 - Samuel Johnson's A History of Rasselas, Prince of Abyssinia is a fictionalized account of the titular prince's despair at being kept in the Happy Valley and given everything he could ever want.
 He eventually manages to escape his homeland and goes to Egypt.
 His dissatisfaction is best exemplified in the page's quote.